matthias-reis/carda-gatsby/content/articles/2024/05/thot-delta-interview-en.md

 **Anne:** What do your plans following the record release look like?
 I suppose there's a lot in the making at Pelagic.

-## The album is part of a wider ecosystem of releases
+## "The album is part of a wider ecosystem of releases"

 **Grégoire:** We had three music videos (+ one piano/version of the first single, released on Piano Day) prior to the album release.
 And we have some more content to come, such as studio footage, acoustic versions, and maybe other music videos.
 I like to think of the record as the centrepiece of a wider ecosystem or universe, I must say.
 Pelagic also really helps us promote and connect with new listeners.
 Also, we have some live shows coming, such as our release party in Brussels on the 13th of June, the ArcTanGent Festival and the Pelagic Festival in August.
 More shows have to be confirmed.
 I hope to see you at one of these shows, hopefully?